noaione/yuusha-shoukan-ln/sources/v11/chapter4x1.md

 toc: true
 ---

-# Extra: Peaceful Sky Ozma Doesn't Tell
+# Intermission: Peaceful Sky Ozma Doesn't Tell

 The Capital of the Archlesia Empire.